igvteam/igv.js-docs/docs/Browser-Creation.md

 The `igv.createBrowser` function is used to create an igv Browser object and insert it into your dom.
-The function takes two arguments: (1) The parent element (usually a div); the browser object will be inserted into the DOM as a child of this element, and (2) A configuration object that defines the browser's initial state.
-'igv.createBrowser' returns a promise which resolves to the browser object upon completion.
+The function takes two arguments: (1) The parent element; the browser object will be inserted into the DOM as a child of this element, and (2) A configuration object that defines the browser's initial state. `igv.createBrowser` returns a promise which resolves to the browser object upon completion.
 The browser object should be saved by the client program for future calls to the API.

 The example below creates an igv browser initialized with the hg19 reference genome.